PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 20:21:13
+Last updated: 2024-04-07 20:21:46
-Random Quote: In King's Landing, there are two sorts of people.
-The players and the pieces.  -  Petyr Baelish
+Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy